tprasadtp/tfm-libvirt/README.md

 > This module is meant to quickly create headless machines in a reproducible way.
 GPU and other advanced configs are not supported.
 > You might look into provider's documentation for creating VMs which support additional features.

+## Tests

+Tests spin up VMs and asserts they are running with right config using ansible.

 ## Cloud images

 VMs use cloud images as its easier to configure them them using `cloud-init`.